 The right solution depends on how you use your chair.

-If you like the ability to move around but just want more control over when you do so, try new wheels, an area rug, a foam square, or castor brakes.
+If you like the ability to move around but just want more control over when you do so, try new casters, an area rug, a foam square, or castor brakes.

 Hands-free castor brakes are the most popular solution for a rolling chair.